-William J. (Bill) McKenna is a partner and litigation attorney with Foley & Lardner LLP, and has over 30 years of experience representing clients in a wide variety of commercial litigation.
-He has conducted numerous commercial trials (jury and non-jury) in circuit, federal district and bankruptcy courts around the country.
-He has also conducted numerous contested administrative hearings before federal and state administrative bodies of all types.
-He has prosecuted or defended many appeals in the Illinois Appellate Court, the Illinois Supreme Court and various federal courts of appeals.
-Bill's experience has focused upon insolvency proceedings; financial institution and lender-liability litigation; real estate litigation; construction litigation; and energy-related litigation.
-He is a member and former vice chair of the firm's Bankruptcy & Business Reorganizations Practice as well as a member of the Business Litigation & Dispute Resolution and Construction Practices.
+William J. (Bill) McKenna has over 40 years of experience representing clients in a wide variety of commercial litigation, focusing on insolvency proceedings; financial institution and lender-liability litigation; real estate litigation; construction litigation; and energy-related litigation.
+He is a member and former vice chair of the firm’s Bankruptcy & Business Reorganizations Practice as well as a member of the Business Litigation & Dispute Resolution and Construction Practices.

-He has had extensive experience in representing developers, lenders, landowners, lessors and lessees in all types of litigation relating to real estate.
-His trial work has included major condemnation, land-use and zoning cases, as well as significant commercial foreclosures and disputes over leaseholds.
-He was chief trial counsel to the landowner in the largest Cook County, Illinois, jury award in a condemnation case in 1998.
-He also represented the foreclosing lender in the then-largest foreclosure action in Cook County history, involving the foreclosure of a $100 million mortgage on one of Chicago's Lakeshore Drive properties.
+He has had extensive experience representing developers, lenders, landowners, lessors, and lessees in all types of litigation relating to real estate.
+His trial work has included groundbreaking condemnation, land-use, and zoning cases, as well as significant commercial foreclosures and disputes over leaseholds.

 Bill’s experience in financial-institution and lender-liability litigation includes representation of foreign and domestic banks in all types of disputes with their borrowers, as well as significant trial experience in lender-liability actions.
 Bill is a frequent lecturer and author on lender-liability issues.